John Papworth: In political parties

-During the World War II, he had joined the Communist Party, but objected to its authoritarianism and was ejected.
+During World War II, he had joined the Communist Party, but objected to its authoritarianism and was ejected.
 He then turned to fabianism and joined the Labour Party, of which he was the unsuccessful candidate for Salisbury at the 1955 general election.
 However, he got disillusioned with the bureaucratism.
 He recalled an event after which he quit:"I was having a conversation with an MP, Anne Kerr.
 She asked if I was interested in getting adopted as a candidate for a by-election seat somewhere in the north.
 I said, 'well I don’t know anybody up there, and nobody up there knows me'.
 And she said very smoothly, well, these things can be arranged'.
 And that just echoed in my head."He developed an opposition to large state and mass organisations and a preference for the small community.
 He came to believe democracies dominated by remote party organisations could not meet people's needs or stop war.